Pontiac Tempest: Second generation (1964–1967)

 Engine offerings for the 1965 Tempest were the same as 1964, except the 326 HO was uprated to 285 hp and the GTO 389's uprated to 335 hp and 360 hp via higher rise intake manifolds.
 Styling changes included a new split grille with vertical headlights similar to the larger Pontiacs, revised taillights and a more slanted rear deck.
 A two-door hardtop coupe was added to the Tempest Custom line, while the Le Mans got a four-door sedan with a plush interior done in Preston Cloth trim similar to the full-sized Bonneville Brougham.

 A major facelift was made on the 1966 Tempest that included more rounded bodylines with a Coke-bottle effect similar to the full-sized Pontiacs.
 New four-door pillarless hardtop sedans were added to the Tempest Custom line.
 Under the hood, the Chevy-derived 215 six was replaced by a new 230 cuin Pontiac overhead cam six, the only such engine found in an American production car at that time.
 This was also the first American-built engine to use a belt to time the camshaft to the crankshaft rather than a chain.
 The base OHC had a one-barrel carburetor and was rated at 165 hp, designed for economy buyers.
-Optionally available as part of the Sprint option package on two-doors was a four-barrel, high-compression 207 hp version of the OHC six, marketed as an alternative to higher-priced European sport sedans, which had similar OHC engines.
+Optionally available as part of the Sprint option package on non-wagons was a four-barrel, high-compression 207 hp version of the OHC six, marketed as an alternative to higher-priced European sport sedans, which had similar OHC engines.
 For those wanting V8 power, the 326 and 326 HO options continued with horsepower ratings of 250 and 285 hp, respectively, and GTO engines stayed the same.

 Only minor changes were made to the 1967 Tempest, Custom and Le Mans models.
 The GTO 389 V8 was replaced by a new 400 cu in V8.
 The Rochester four-barrel carburetor replaced both the standard GTO Carter AFB four-barrel and the Tri-Power carburetor option.
 The Turbo Hydromatic TH-400 replaced the previous Buick Super Turbine two speed automatic.
 The 326 cu in V8's remained unchanged.
 The four-barrel OHC six was uprated to 215 hp.
 Front disc brakes were a new option along with a stereo 8-track tape player and hood-mounted tachometer.
 All 1967 Pontiacs got GM's safety package, mandated by Federal law, which included a dual-circuit braking system, energy absorbing steering column, wheel, and interior, shoulder belt anchors, four-way hazard flashers, and a new directional signal control that could be "flicked" for lane changes.